ASLeonard/pangenome_summer_school/slides/lecture_13.md

 # More general approaches

-Approach the same problem but from the opposite end.
+Approach the same problem but from the opposite end:

-Rather than looking for genes that are different amongst the assemblies, we want to look for where in the pangenome do assemblies separate into groups.
+>Rather than looking for genes that are affected in the pangenome, we want find regions in the pangenome associated with traits.

+. . .

 How can we query the graph for such information?